stockbsd/twitter-media-dl/README.md

 Download all images and/or videos uploaded by a twitter user you specify

 positional arguments:
   resource_id           An ID of a twitter user.
-Also accept tweet url or
+Also accept user id files, list or
                         tweet id.
-  dest                  Specify where to put images
+  dest                  Specify where to put images/videos

 optional arguments:
   -h, --help            show this help message and exit -c CONFIDENTIAL, --confidential CONFIDENTIAL
-                        a json file containing a key and a secret -s {large,medium,small,thumb,orig}, --size {large,medium,small,thumb,orig}
+                        a json file containing (a key and a secret) or bearer_token -s {large,medium,small,thumb,orig}, --size {large,medium,small,thumb,orig}
                         specify the size of images --tweet               indicate resource_id is a numbered tweet id